Unrestricted Quantum Moduli Algebras, II: Noetherianity and Simple Fraction Rings at Roots of 1

 where $R' = \sigma\circ R$, and as usual $\sigma\colon x\otimes y \mapsto y\otimes x$.
 Note that

-We call $\Phi_1$ the {\it RSD} map, for Drinfeld, Reshetikhin and Semenov-Tian-Shansky introduced it first (see \cite{Dr,RSTS},\cite{Maj}).
-Recall that $U_q$ embeds in $\mUq$.
-It is a fundamental result of the theory (\cite{Ca,Jos,Bau1}) that $\Phi_1$ affords an isomorphism of $U_q$-modules $\Phi_1\colon \Oo_q \ra U_q^{\rm lf}$.
-For full details on that result we refer to Section 2.12 of \cite{VY} (where different conventions are used).
-Here, $U_q^{lf}$ is the set of \emph{locally finite} elements of $U_q$, endowed with the right adjoint action $ad^r$ of $U_q$.
+We call $\Phi_1$ the {\it RSD} map, for Drinfeld, Reshetikhin and Semenov-Tian-Shansky introduced it first (see \cite{Dr,Maj,RSTS}).
+It is a fundamental result of the theory (see \cite{Bau1,Ca,Jos}) that $\Phi_1$ affords an isomorphism of $U_q$-modules $\Phi_1\colon \Oo_q \ra U_q^{\rm lf}$.
+For full details on that result we refer to \cite[Section 3.12]{VY}.
+Here, $U_q^{\rm lf}$ is the set of \emph{locally finite} elements of $U_q$, endowed with the right adjoint action ${\rm ad}^r$ of $U_q$.
 It is defined by

 and